nus-cs2113-AY2122S1/ip/docs/README.md

 #### Anti-Duplicate

 Everytime a task is added, it is checked and ensure that no 2 task is exactly the same.

+#### 3 Types of Task

+Todo: Purely descriptive.

+Event: Description and time of occurrence in format of (yyyy-mm-dd HH:mm).

+Deadline: Description and time which the task is due in format of (yyyy-mm-dd HH:mm).

+#### Search for Task

+Allows searching for task via find which can find a matching pattern of String according to the list of task.

 ## Usage